MobileLifestyle/MobileLifestyle.github.io/_pages/schedule.md

 3. How do people interact with each prototype?
 4. How do designs differ when using different prototyping and design methods?

-After presenting all the designs and videos, we will start wrapping up and have a closing talk.
+After presenting all the designs and videos, we will wrap up with a closing talk.

 <!--
 <script>